Well Pharmacy: Bestway Group

-In October 2015, the Chancellor of the Exchequer performed a formal opening of the Well Pharmacy head office in Manchester.
+In October 2015, George Osborne performed a formal opening of the Well Pharmacy head office in Manchester.

 Services

-Well Pharmacy is the UK's largest independent pharmacy business and the third largest overall, with 794 stores nationwide across the UK and Northern Ireland as of 2018.
+Well Pharmacy is the UK's third largest pharmacy business overall, with 794 stores nationwide across the UK and Northern Ireland as of 2018.

 It launched an online NHS prescription service in July 2018.
 By January 2019, 25,184 patients had signed up.

 In February 2021 it formed a partnership with Push Doctor to launch what they called the country’s first pharmacy-first digital service.
 Patients can conduct digital consultations with pharmacists.
 This was launched in the Plymouth Sound primary care network and in Warrington primary care network, where Well’s clinical pharmacists work alongside GPs as part of an integrated practice team.

-Controversy
+Data breach

-In late 2018, Well Pharmacy faced controversy after a data breach leaking the personal information of 24,000 employees.
+In late 2018, Well Pharmacy had a data breach leaking the personal information of 24,000 employees.
 It reportedly launched a full investigation of the data breach, which occurred due to an operating error, resulting in the distribution of an email containing personal information to various locums on 11 December 2018.